priyankashah3107/100DaysLeetCodeChallenge/README.md

 ## Day 4.
 206. Reverse Linked List(Easy)
 ## Day 5 605.
 Can Place Flowers
 ## Day 5- 876.
 Middle of the Linked List
+## Day 6: 2348.
+Number of Zero-Filled Subarrays